 - Preheat the oven to 150℃ and line a large sheet pan with parchment/baking paper.

 - In another smaller bowl, whisk the date syrup, egg white and oil or butter until combined.
 Stir this into the oats mixture and fold until well coated.
-Transfer the mixture onto the lined sheet pan and use a spoon to spread them in an even layer.
+Transfer the mixture onto the lined sheet pan and use a spoon to spread it in an even layer.⅓ cup date syrup or date molasses1 egg white If you don't want to use egg white, then add 2 tablespoons of the same oil instead.¼ cup cooking oil melted butter or extra virgin olive oil or coconut oil

 - Bake for 30 to 40 minutes, stirring halfway and until the granola is golden.
 Keep an eye on them as they can easily go from baked to burnt.
 Remove the pan from the oven and let it cool completely.
 The granola will start to crisp up only as it cools.
 So do not wait for it to crisp in the oven, then it will be burnt.

-- Stir in the seeds and dried fruits, if using only after the granola mixture is completely cooled.
-I stirred in a few chopped pistachios and dried rose petals to add a pop of colour.
+- Stir in the seeds and dried fruits, if using, only after the granola mixture is completely cooled.
+I stirred in a few chopped pistachios and dried rose petals to add a pop of colour.¼ cup sesame seeds (optional)½ cup dried fruits raisins, cranberries, apricots, etc. (optional)

 - Store the granola in an airtight container at room temperature for 1 to 2 weeks, or keep it in the freezer for longer shelf life.
 Serve as is or with yoghurt.